jobs-github/slothjson/doc/en/design.md

 ![design](../../res/design.png)

 ### Principle ###
-The design of slothjson is based on this principle: the object instance of any type, which is defined as C++ struct, **could be expanded to an objects-tree recursively**.
+The design of `slothjson` is based on this principle: any type defined as a `C++` struct can have its object instances **recursively expanded into an "object tree"**.

-For instance, if we define a struct named `root_t` like this:
+For example, given a struct `root_t` defined as follows:

 	struct base_t
 	{